joscmw95/how-did-i-get-here/README.md

 # how-did-i-get-here
+Often times we forgot how we got to a certain page when we surf binge and wonder, **HOW DID I GET HERE?**

-Chrome extension to show the current page's referrer whenever available.
+This chrome extension shows you the current page's referrer whenever available.